Immanuel-M/Immanuel-M/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Java (Grocery App)
+- 🔭 I’m currently working on ...Python (Delivery App)
-- 🌱 I’m currently learning ...C++/Python/Java/VEX
+- 🌱 I’m currently learning ...C++/Python/Java/Houdini
 - 👯 I’m looking to collaborate on ...Python/JAVA
 - 🤔 I’m looking for help with ...
 App Development
 - 💬 Ask me about ...
 Anything